 • Komodo Dragon Trek

-Of course the main attraction of Komodo is getting to see the dragons themselves in the wild!
+Of course the main attraction of Komodo Indonesia is getting to see the dragons themselves in the wild!
 The Komodo National Park is the only place in the world where you can do this.

 For this part of the tour, you’ll go ashore at one of the two main islands where the dragons live in Indonesia (Rinca or Komodo Island) and do a short trek looking for dragons while accompanied by a park ranger.
-The trekking path is flat and suitable for all ages.
+The trekking path is flat and suitable for all fitness levels.

 You’re almost guaranteed to see at least a few dragons (after all, it’s Komodo dragon island), and with the guide’s help you can even take pictures with them!
 It’s an amazing experience getting to see these animals up close in the wild.